christophstrasen/LQR/docs/low_level_api.md

 }
 ```

-Matched records are never expired.
-Unmatched records emit at most once per side: once a record expires (or the streams complete), we emit a single `{ left = record, right = nil }` or `{ left = nil, right = record }` value and remove it from the cache.
+Matched records can still expire once they age past the retention window; expiration events tell you when cache entries leave, regardless of match status.
+Unmatched emissions still happen at most once per side when a cached record expires or on completion/flush.

 ### Periodic GC (`gcIntervalSeconds`, `gcScheduleFn`)